raguay/MyNotes/Sermon. God's Perfection.md

         2. Disregarding His word keeps us from drawing close to Him
             1. And therefore, we don't change much
         3. More we are changed after His image, the more we love Him
+            1. If we aren't changing, we really don't have much love for God!
+            2. Therefore, we could still be lost since our love for God helps us to know we are in Him!